CouchSurfing: Management turnover (2012–2015)

 Jennifer Billock, who had been head of product marketing, then took over as CEO.

 New investment (2015)

 In 2015, Couchsurfing required additional funding but did not have the metrics to raise a Series C round.
-Instead, the company received funding from Dugan Katragadda, a branch of Valencia Street Capital, led by Patrick Dugan (born 1980), who previously worked for NetSuite, Piper Jaffray, Palantir Technologies and Practice Fusion, an electronic medical records company.
+Instead, the company received funding from an affiliate of Patrick Dugan (born 1980).
 Dugan's investment was large enough to reconstitute the board of directors.
 Casey Fenton was removed from the board of directors due to differences with management and has since no longer been involved in the day-to-day operations of the company.
-Fenton later founded Upstock Inc..
+Fenton later founded Upstock.

 In June 2016, the company added a feature to its mobile app called "hangouts" that enables members to quickly meet with other nearby members.

 Change to subscription business model (2020)

-In May 2020, during the COVID-19 pandemic, the company switched to a subscription business model requiring users in some countries to pay a fee to access the platform.
+In May 2020, during the COVID-19 pandemic, the company switched to a subscription business model.